Reporting Domestic Abuse in Hertfordshire

 Contact the police or¬†an Independent domestic violence adviser (IDVA).

-If you would like to send an email now to a specialist domestic violence officer within the Constabulary‚Äôs Harm Reduction Unit, or to an IDVA, click here, alternatively you can click on ‚Äėreport incident‚Äô at the bottom of the home page.
+If you would like to send an email now to a specialist domestic abuse officer within the Constabulary‚Äôs Domestic Abuse Investigation and Safeguarding Unit (DAISU), or to an IDVA, click here, alternatively you can click on ‚Äėreport incident‚Äô at the bottom of the home page.

 For more information about the police route, please click here.